six-two/qr.html/README.md

 # qr.html

-`qr.html` is a self contained website, that can generate QR codes via [nayuki's QR code generator library](https://github.com/nayuki/QR-Code-generator).
+`qr.html` is a self-contained website, that can generate QR codes via [nayuki's QR code generator library](https://github.com/nayuki/QR-Code-generator).
 Because it is fully self-contained, you can just download the file and open it on any computer that has a browser installed, no Internet connection is needed.

 You can use it to exchange data with your phone, exfiltrate data from a VM, or whatever else you use QR codes for.